'The Dr. Seuss Experience' comes to Colorado

 Each room within the experience will represent a different Dr. Seuss book and the Denver experience will include an augmented reality scavenger hunt companion app, available free to guests who wish to further enhance their visit.

-Tickets for the Dr. Seuss Experience are on sale now at www.experienceseuss.com.
+Tickets for the Dr. Seuss Experience are on sale now at experienceseuss.com.
 The production will be held at the Centennial Promenade located at 9667 E. County Line Rd., next to IKEA.

 SUGGESTED VIDEOS: Colorado’s History